-Children & Young People’s Disabilities Team (CYPDT)
+Children and Young People’s Disability Team

-The team comprises of Social Care.
+The team comprises of social workers and occupational therapists.

-The aim of the CYPDT is to ensure that all disabled children and young people are supported within their families, that they are encouraged to achieve their maximum potential in achieving independence, education, employment and they are fully included and valued members of their local communities.
+The aim of the CYPDT is to ensure that all disabled children and young people are supported within their families, that they are encouraged to achieve their maximum potential in achieving independence, education, employment and that they are fully included and valued members of their local communities.

-One of the key roles of the team is to work with young people to prepare them for transition to adulthood and support them through the process.
+One of the key roles of the team is to work with young people to prepare them for the transition to adulthood and support them through the process.

 Personal budgets and direct payments may also be offered to help plan the support required to meet eligible needs.

 Who is able to receive a service?

 A child under the age of 18 will be eligible for a service from the CYPDT if they have any of the following conditions/impairments: